brenoleite/EnochsDiary/src/site/notes/Ficha Auxiliar Josias.md

 ##### Level 08
 - [ ] [[DNDSRD/35eSRD/Spells/Cure Critical Wounds, Mass|Cure Critical Wounds, Mass]]
-	- Cures 4d8 damage +1/level for one creature/level, no two of which can be more than 30 ft. apart. ^onelinedescription
+	- Cures 4d8 damage +1/level for one creature/level, no two of which can be more than 30 [[DNDSRD/35eSRD/Definicoes/ft|ft]]. apart. ^onelinedescription

 ##### Level 09
 - [ ] [[DNDSRD/35eSRD/Spells/Heal, Mass|Heal, Mass]]